 One way I plan on staying on track throughout the holiday season is to continue with my post-workout smoothie, packed with vitamins and minerals — and protein to boot.
 I prefer plant-based protein.
 I’m lactose intolerant and I have an auto-immune inflammatory disease — which means I try to stay away from dairy as much as I can.
+Luckily, there are things I can do to calm the inflammation if for any reason I have consumed a trigger food, for example, cooking with cannabis, but I do my best to avoid them altogether.
 The casein in milk-based protein powders seems to set it off the most.
 I’m a sucker for Greek vanilla yogurt, though, and I do use it to sweeten almost all of my smoothies.

 After each workout, I make myself an eco-friendly smoothie — meaning I use fruits and vegetables that are plentiful in my area for that particular season.
 Since we’re entering winter now and almost all the good fruits and veggies have long been grown and picked, I’ll be relying a lot on frozen and citrus fruits going forward.
 One of my favorite smoothies incorporates frozen blueberries, anti-inflammatory tart cherry juice, and plant-based protein from Designer Protein.
 I’ve been particularly inflamed lately — the tart cherry juice really helps to calm things down.
 It’s delicious, it’s easy, and it hits all the nutritional points necessary for my post-run replenishment.
 Try it!

 - 1 level scoop unflavored Sunshine Protein powder

 Combine all ingredients in a single serve blender cup.
 Pulse until well combined and smooth.